General Terms and Conditions

 use employees or competent third parties for the execution of the order.

-confidentiality in accordance with section 5.
+commit themselves to confidentiality in accordance with section 5.

 Remuneration and basis of calculation

 calculation basis of a translation (e.g. source or target lines, words or

 fee for interpreting orders shall, as a rule, be agreed on an hourly basis.

 fee shall be due and payable in full within thirty days after the invoice